megachonker/rapace/README.md

 - `log/`: inside it you have log of all switch
 - `pcap/`: capture of all port of all switch

-if *sadly* you use windows and vscode to watch logs you need to reload the window to see diff

 # to remove:
 - `rapport/` pas a jour